-Lynn’s Quick And Easy Chimichangas – This quick and easy chimichanga recipe shows you how to turn leftovers in a tasty round 2 meal.
+This recipe for Quick And Easy Chimichangas shows you how to turn leftovers in a tasty round two meal.
 It comes from a foodie friend of mine from the Lone Star state of Texas.
 Lynn is an amazing cook, and she can turn leftovers into a delicious and quick “on the go” dish like these chimichanga’s.
 I invited her to share this recipe on my Facebook page, and wanted to add it to my blog archives, too.

-- Shredded beef roast or steak cooked low and slow
+- 4 cups cooked shredded beef pot roast roast or steak cooked low and slow

-- Cheddar or American Cheese or your favorite
+- 2 cups shredded cheddar or monterey jack cheese or your favorite

-- Canola oil or your favorite frying oil
+- Canola oil or your favorite oil for frying

 - If you cook a roast or steak just for this purpose, a crock pot is the best way to go.
 I will put one or two roasts (or steaks depending on what's on sale) in mine, fill it with water covering the roast, add cumin, garlic and onion, and put on low heat and cook over night.